RyanMcGrath1/Ephemeral/README.md

 # Ephemeral

 Ephemeral is a mock website that creates a visual diagram of credit card expenses, breaking down expenses into groups and color-coordinating them for easier visualization.
 Since this website is not connected to any endpoints, users will manually create charges internally.
-Expenses will be visualized in real time.

 ## Features